Year 1 - Coastal and Uplands Habitats, Scarborough, North Yorkshire.

 The African Field Study provides students with a fantastic opportunity to refine their skills for their final year project and, later on, the world of work.

-Level 4 - Mpala Research Centre, Kenya Field Course
+Year 4 - Mpala Research Centre, Kenya Field Course

 On the MBiol Biology, Ecology and Zoology programmes there is also the option to visit the Mpala Research Centre in Kenya in your fourth year.